fkranjec/nixos_config/README.md

-# NixOs config with flakes and home-manager
+# NixOS config with flakes and home-manager
 ## Hyprland
 ## Waybar
 ## Neovim